nurpax/blog/posts/2019-08-09-c64-lines-size-optimization.md

 }
 ```

-This post recaps a little [Commodore 64 coding competition I hosted on Twitter](https://twitter.com/nurpax/status/1159192477598965766).
+This post recaps some of the C64 coding tricks used in my little [Commodore 64 coding competition](https://twitter.com/nurpax/status/1159192477598965766).
 The competition rules were simple: make a C64 executable (PRG) that draws two lines to form the below image.
 The objective was to do this in as few bytes as possible.

 <div class="center">
 <img width="75%" class="img-pixelated" src="/images/c64/lines/lines-2x.png" />